bngarren/checkmate.nvim/README.md

 ## Keymapping
 Default keymaps can be disabled by setting `keys = false`.

-As of version 0.9, the `checkmate.Action` string has been deprecated and will be removed in next release.

 Keymaps should be defined as a dict-like table or a sequence of `{rhs, desc?, modes?}`.